Skip to content

 Addicts in an opium den - Wimbush - 1889

-This is a good reason to avoid addictive substances like nicotine or recreational drugs.
-But I would argue that this applies to many, many things beyond just “drugs”: sugar and internet addiction are well-studied behaviors that we know are massively addictive (and, for what it’s worth, that also have very bad health consequences).
-But there’s no stigma against these the way there’s a stigma against recreational drug use, but if we’re really worried about being dehumanized by slavery to substances, sugar and dopamine addiction are certainly in the top tier of threats!
+This logic cautions us to avoid addictive substances like nicotine or recreational drugs.
+But I would argue that it applies to many, many things beyond drugs: sugar and internet addiction are well-studied behaviors that we know are massively addictive (and, for what it’s worth, that also have very bad health consequences).
+There’s no stigma against these behaviors in the way that there’s a stigma against recreational drug use, but if we’re really worried about being dehumanized by slavery to substances, sugar and dopamine addiction are certainly in the top tier of threats!

 What is sin?